itspangler/geospatial-humanities-s2024/week/05_archives-i/activity/historical-census-staging.md

 * Reflect on your own search/query habits and refine them into more intentional techniques
 * Learn common sources for geospatial data related to archives
-* Understand the basic motivations behind counting people (e.g., censuses)
+* Understand some of the basic motivations behind counting people (e.g., censuses)
+* Symbolize population data in ArcGIS Pro and compare change over time

 # Archives